xitop/edzed/docs/simulation.rst

   Return ``True`` only if the block has been initialized.

-  This method simply checks if the output is not :const:`UNDEF`.
+  This method simply checks if the output is not :const:`UNDEF` relying on the fact that sequential block's output is determined by its internal state.

   .. note::

-    this method is defined for all blocks, but the test is helpful for sequential blocks only
+    This method is defined for all blocks, but the test is helpful for sequential blocks only.

 .. attribute:: SBlock.initdef

   Saved value of the *initdef* argument or :const:`UNDEF`, if the argument was not given.
-Only present if the block accepts this argument.
-See: :ref:`Base class arguments`.
+Only present if the block accepts this argument - see: :ref:`Base class arguments`.

 Inspecting CBlocks